kenpeter/algo/misc/simiar_question.md

 - cycle is detected by local_seen, not our task; not a cycle, because we just seen this
 - why put local_seen.del, global_seen.add after dfs?
 - because after dfs finish
+- why only course_schedule require local_seen.del after edge loop?
+- because max_num_denote_bomb, max_time_inform_employee, crital_connection_in_network; either using local_seen or global_seen, but none of them need local_seen.del after edge loop
+- it does not make sense, that global_seen.del, why?
+- because it is global_seen.del === global, it needs to persistent
+- local_seen.del can be done

 - https://leetcode.com/problems/critical-connections-in-a-network/ (\*)
 - why we put seen.has in outer loop?